 Federal law does not require the individual to provide documentation that an animal has been trained as a service animal.
-Although the law requires only a service animal in training be appropriately marked, Disability Services recommends that service animals wear a visible identification such as a cape, harness, backpack that identifies that the animal is a service animal.
+Although the law requires only a service animal in training to be appropriately marked, we recommend that service animals wear a visible identification such as a cape, harness, backpack that identifies that the animal is a service animal.

 Assistance Animals or Emotional Support Animals

 Individuals with disabilities may be allowed to have assistance animals within campus housing facilities.
 Assistance animals are identified under the Fair Housing Act and Section 504 of the Rehabilitation Act of 1973.

 Assistance animals in housing provide emotional support, well-being, comfort, or companionship that alleviates one or more identified symptoms or effects of a person's disability.
 Please note we do not use the term "companion animal."

 In partnership with UM Housing, we serve as the campus authority to verify disability for students or their family members who plan to bring an assistance animal to the University of Montana’s housing facilities.